 Shawn Achor is a happiness guru who has studied the science of happiness at Harvard.
 He is also Oprah’s happiness coach and is consulted by numerous organizations, including the Pentagon!
 I tell you this because there is hard data to support happiness.
 It is not just because I currently live in Berkeley that I am telling you this!

 If you consciously choose happiness you can trump genetics and experience.
 Happy people are more productive at work too.
 Happiness impacts your whole being.

 Because this was a Buick event we did speak about cars!
 The average person will spend about 38,000 hours in a car and it is typically considered the 2nd least happy time of the day (the 1st being when you are doing household chores).
 People in California (in places like LA and the SF Bay Area) spend an average of 101 minutes a day in a car.

 Flip your commute on its ear.
 Consider the time in your car leisure time!

-Many Buicks have noise-cancelling systems.
-When your brain has too much stimuli it restricts your happiness, by being in a quieter environment, you don’t hear the road and you can focus on other things.
+Many Buicks have noise-canceling systems.
+When your brain has too many stimuli it restricts your happiness, by being in a quieter environment, you don’t hear the road and you can focus on other things.

 Stress is inevitable.
 Particularly the stress of driving in traffic if you live in California!
 Challenge yourself.
 Instead of getting aggravated, practice gratitude.

-The idea of test-driving a car for 24-hours at your own pace and in your own space is an amazing way to #ExperienceBuick.
+The idea of test-driving a car for 24 hours at your own pace and in your own space is an amazing way to #ExperienceBuick.
 The Buick 24 Hours of Happiness Test Drive lets you take any of their vehicles out for a whole day on the road.
 All you need is your driver’s license, proof of car insurance, and a sense of adventure!
-See participating dealers on the happiness site.

 How about you?
 Is happiness something you think about and strive for?
 Have any recommendations on how to be successful at making that choice?